The Doon Dictionary

 Yarn-Dyed

-This means the threads were dyed in vats before the fabric was woven.
-This results in much deeper, more "lived-in" color saturation and high color-fastness (meaning your shirt won’t fade after three washes).
+Threads dyed in vats before the fabric was woven.
+Results in deeper, more “lived-in” colour saturation and high colourfastness.